right-rudder/high-tide/src/content/blog/how-long-does-it-take-to-learn-to-fly.md

 If you have ever dreamed of becoming a pilot, one of the first questions that likely comes to mind is, **"How long does it take to learn to fly?"**

 The answer depends on your schedule, your learning style, and how often you are able to train.
-At **High Tide Aviation**, we offer professional flight instruction in **Southport, Wilmington, and Wallace, North Carolina**, as well as **St. Simons Island, Georgia**.
+At **High Tide Aviation**, we offer professional flight instruction in **Southport, Wilmington, North Carolina**, as well as **St. Simons Island, Georgia**.
 No matter where you train, our team is dedicated to helping you reach your goals safely and efficiently.

 Let’s take a look at what goes into the timeline for earning your wings.